You may be surprised at the number of locations available for residents to donate unwanted household items for either reuse or recycling.

 Electrical and electronic equipment

-Unwanted working electrical items can be donated for reuse at the Reuse container at Friarton Recycling Centre.
+Unwanted working electrical items can be donated for reuse at the Reuse containers at Friarton Recycling Centre.
 Enquire directly with your retailer when purchasing a new appliance to check if they are able to take your old one away for recycling.
-Alternatively electrical and electronic equipment can be recycled at Recycling centres and points.
+Alternatively electrical and electronic equipment (with the exception of commercial fridges and freezers) can be recycled at Recycling centres and points.

-Unwanted good quality furniture can be donated for reuse at the Reuse container at Friarton Recycling Centre.
+Unwanted good quality furniture can be donated for reuse at the Reuse containers at Crieff and Friarton Recycling Centre.
 You may also wish to consider using free exchange websites, or alternatively, furniture can be taken to any Council Recycling Centre, where damaged wooden furniture can be placed in the timber/wood container.

 Consider reusing your laser or inkjet cartridges by having them re-filled at local outlets.
 Ink cartridges can be donated to a local charity for reuse or recycling, look within the Charity Shop Map for the printer cartridges symbol to find your nearest option.
 If you have a constant supply of cartridges you may be able to set up a collection point with a regular uplift service from a charity.